Dr. Dominic Stephen GLYNN

 Services outside CityU

-Manuscript reviewer for Journal of Romance Studies, Arts, French Studies, French Cultural Studies, Nottingham French Studies, Open Cultural Studies, Modern and Contemporary France, Journal of Dramatic Theory and Criticism, 2015 to present
+Manuscript reviewer for Word, Journal of Romance Studies, Arts, French Studies, French Cultural Studies, Nottingham French Studies, Open Cultural Studies, Modern and Contemporary France, Journal of Dramatic Theory and Criticism, 2015 to present

 URLs/Links